xrsheffield/website-1/content/events/syca-meet-the-big-one.md

 categories: [events]
 ---

+---

+PLEASE NOTE THE CHANGE OF ROOM.
+THE MEETING IS NOW IN the **Dorothy Fleming Lecture Theatre** and NOT Room 12.1.01 as previously described.

+---

 A big planning meeting organized by the {{< syca >}}  open to everyone intending to go to London for [The Big One](https://extinctionrebellion.uk/the-big-one/) on April 21st this year.